truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/_index.md

   This is also where users can input an Enterprise license or create a software bug ticket.

 * **Advanced** contains options that are more central to the system configuration or meant for advanced users.
-  Specific options include configuring the system console, log, and dataset pool, managing sessions, adding custom system controls, kernel-level settings, scheduled scripting or commands, global two-factor administration, and determining any isolated GPU devices.
+  Specific options include configuring the system console, log, and dataset pool, managing sessions, adding custom system controls, kernel-level settings, scheduled scripting or commands, global two-factor authentication, and determining any isolated GPU devices.
   *Warning*: Advanced settings can be disruptive to system function if misconfigured.

 * **Boot** lists each [ZFS]({{< relref "ZFSPrimer.md" >}}) boot environment stored on the system.